swp391-group-3/blood-donation-system/docs/common_concerns_first_time_donors.md

 We answer the most frequently asked questions in the new Be a Hero Donor Guide.
 Enter your information to learn the truth about some blood donation myths and how you can help patients.

 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1259313941211836&ev=PageView&noscript=1"/>

-## Hi, I'm Clara!

-Chat with me!

-Chat with me!

-## Hi, I'm Clara!

-Ask me your blood donation questions.
-You can type "Schedule an appointment", "Eligibility requirements", or "Learn about donations".

-How can I help?

-### LOADING